arjmandi/purple/README.md

 On April 25th 2022, the ICLR 2022 was held.
 One of the most important events of introducing cutting-edge achievements in AI, sponsored by DeepMind, Google Research, Two Sigma, Microsoft, Meta, etc. (DeepMind's' overview of their papers for ICLR [^9]).
 And I started to see a convergence between my findings and what was reflected in the "Bootstrapped Meta-Learning[^10]."

-I articulated my ideas as a basis for more research even though interesting works at the time like Gato and DALL-E were on a different path.
-They've progressed dramatically over the past year into new versions or models like PALM-E. I categorize them as new computation tools, and for AGI I took another direction which has been depicted here as Purple.
+I articulated my ideas as a basis for more research even though interesting works at the time like Gato, DALL-E and GPT were on a different path.Those models progressed dramatically over the past year, and I was thinking maybe calling them computation models.
+And for AGI, I took another direction which has been depicted here as Purple.

 [^1]: https://en.wikipedia.org/wiki/Intelligence